The Integrity of the Word

 The Word is God speaking to you.

 God and His Word are one.
-The Word is always now.

 Hebrews 4:12 For the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart.
+13 And there is no creature hidden from His sight, but all things are naked and open to the eyes of Him to whom we must give account.

-There is no created thing hidden from Him, this living Word.
+There is no created thing hidden from Him, “this living Word”.

 The Word searches us out, finds us.